huaminghuangtw/Evergreen-Notes/Permanent-Notes/the-art-of-quitting.md

 ---

 # **“Kill Criteria”**

+> _“When you enter into a course of action, create a set of **kill criteria**.
+This is a list of signals you might see in the future that would tell you it’s time to quit.
+Kill criteria will help inoculate you against bad decision-making when you’re “in it” by limiting the number of decisions you’ll have to make once you’re already in the gains or in the losses.
+In organizations, kill criteria allow people a different way to get rewarded beyond dogged and blind pursuit of a project until the bitter end.” ― Annie Duke, [Quit: The Power of Knowing When to Walk Away](https://www.goodreads.com/work/quotes/94759454)_

 * Before committing, set **clear conditions under which you will quit**.
 Example: _“If sales don’t reach X by month 6, we shut it down.”_
 * This prevents emotional decision-making later when biases are strongest.